 Is this you?

 Our team is expanding and diversifying.
 If you think you'd be a good fit for a leadership role with us, be in touch!
-We are especially looking for trans women who understand HSTS and AGP.
+We are especially looking to add transwomen to our team.

 Dr Ray Blanchard